-My Thinking-Dog method is based on 'translating' what dogs are trying to say to the people in their lives and helping them to live calmer, happier lives together.
+Our Thinking-Dog method is based on 'translating' what dogs are trying to say to the people in their lives and helping them to live calmer, happier lives together.

-Working closely with dogs and their families, I'm able to teach them how to understand each other and communicate clearly.
+Working closely with dogs and their families, we're able to teach them how to understand each other and communicate clearly.
 Many clients become highly skilled at understanding all dogs (not just their own) and say that their lives have been enhanced by the knowledge they have gained about canine communication and experience.

 WORKING WITH THE LOCAL COMMUNITY

-I work with Bedlington Terrier Rescue Foundation and the RSPCA in supporting rescue dogs in kennels, foster homes and in their new homes.
+We work with Bedlington Terrier Rescue Foundation and the RSPCA in supporting rescue dogs in kennels, foster homes and in their new homes.
 RSPCA East Lincolnshire provide their new adopters with my booklet New Rescue Dog New World to help them understand how to settle their dogs happily into their new homes.